Manora Point Lighthouse: 1889 rebuild

 In 1887 designs were proposed for a new lighthouse tower by the Port Engineer's Office.
 This was part of a series of ongoing improvements to the harbour, as the port had taken on a new level of importance and witnessed a substantial increase in sea traffic, with a constant stream of ships transporting goods and troops to and from the sub-continent.

-Completed by 1889, the alterations raised the height to almost double the size of the original lighthouse, with a tower standing 38m (125 feet) high.
+Completed by 1889, the alterations raised the height to almost double the size of the original lighthouse, with a tower standing 125 feet (38m) high.
 The masonry tower was built was a conical shaped with a lantern and gallery.
 This tower was painted on the seaward side with red and white horizontal bands; the landward facing side was unpainted.

 In 1908, a hyperradiant Fresnel lens, produced by the English glassmaking company Chance Brothers, was installed in the tower.
 Chance Brothers Ltd was one of the major suppliers of lighthouse optical systems in the world, and the only company of its kind in Britain.

-The hyper-radial is the largest type of lens used for lighthouses, having an internal diameter of 2.66 metres.
+The hyper-radial is the largest type of lens used for lighthouses, having an internal diameter of 2.66 m.
 Made up of four bullseye panels, the "revolving lens unit weighed 6 tons but floated on mercury such that it could be turned with one finger."

 The optic produced a "one and a half million candlepower flash every seven and a half seconds".
 Each flash was created by one of the four bullseye panels set at 90 degrees, as the unit made a complete rotation every 30 seconds.
 The light has retained this characteristic to the present day, and has a nominal range of 26 nmi, at a height above sea level or focal plane of 48 m.